ericelliott/rtype/README.md

 ({ count = 0: Number }) => Any
 ```

-If a parameter has a default value, most built-in types can be inferred:
+If a parameter or property has a default value, most built-in types can be inferred:

 ```js
 ({ count = 0 }) => Any